rob-murray/os-leaflet/README.md

 * Proj4Leaflet requires [Proj4js](http://trac.osgeo.org/proj4js/)
 * [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet)

-**Note:** The order of import should be as above; Leaflet, Proj4js, Proj4Leaflet and then OS OpenSpace layer.
+**Note:** The order of import should be as above; Leaflet, Proj4js, Proj4Leaflet and then OS OpenSpace layer - see the demo for an example.

 ### Register for an API key

-Ordnance Survey require an API key for use with their tile service, head over to [OS OpenSpace](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) to register before starting.
+Ordnance Survey require an API key for use with their tile service, head over to [OS OpenSpace](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) to register before using on own website.

+This layer uses the OS Openspace Free service and with the mapstack or products configured for the best experience available with the Free service.

 **Note:** This will work locally without an API key; both `localhost` and `file:///` hostname and protocol override the need for a key.

 ### Displaying a map

-The '''os-leaflet''' project extends Leaflet's `L.TileLayer.WMS` class and integrates easily with Leaflet.
+The *os-leaflet* project extends Leaflet's `L.TileLayer.WMS` class and integrates easily with Leaflet.

 To use the Layer in your map just get the `L.Proj.CRS` - Coordinate Reference System, how the earth is represented in this part of the world - via a factory method.